IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 following two plugins: ESLint (for linting) and Prettier (for code formatting).
 Install them from **extensions** menu.

-One should use configuration files, which are available in this repo [here](/tools/js_ts-config).
+One should use configuration files, which are available in this repo, in [/tools/js_ts-config](/tools/js_ts-config) folder.
 Files are organized in folders, depending of the project type (React, React Native or Node).
 All these files need to be located in the root directory of the target project.

 List of files: